dario165/My-portfolio/README.md

-# Example of a portfolio with type writer effect in plain javascript, visual effects with transitions, progress bars in html and css and a simple form in the contact page.
+My personal portfolio with type writer effect in plain javascript, visual effects with transitions, progress bars in html and css and a simple form in the contact page.